 Mortgage default insurance is mandatory if you want to buy a residential property with a down payment of less than 20% of the purchase price.
 This type of insurance protects the mortgage lender if you default on your mortgage and there is a shortfall after the lender forecloses on the property.

-Optional mortgage protection insurance, like Scotia Mortgage Protection, are optional products that can help protect the outstanding balance on your mortgage or your regular mortgage payments.
-Scotia Mortgage Protection insurance offers four coverage options to choose from that can be selected based on your individual needs: life, critical illness, disability or job loss coverage (job loss coverage is available only if disability coverage is also selected).
+Optional mortgage protection insurance, like Scotia Mortgage Protection, is an optional product that can help protect the outstanding balance on your mortgage or your regular mortgage payments.
+Scotia Mortgage Protection insurance offers four coverage options to choose from based on your individual needs: life, critical illness, disability or job loss coverage (job loss coverage is available only if disability coverage is also selected).
 We’ll explore more about the differences between mortgage insurance and optional mortgage protection insurance later in this article.

 How does mortgage default insurance work?